SONNY-SONNIX/Seville_Capstone_Sentiment_Analyzer_App/FastAPI_readme.md

 #### Conclusion 🎉

 Congratulations!
-You've successfully set up the Sepsis Prediction FastAPI application using Docker.
+You've successfully set up an interactive Sentiment Analyzer on FastAPI application using Docker.

-This app provides a simple and efficient way to predict sepsis using patient data.
+This app provides a simple and efficient way to analyze and classify a text as a positive or negative sentiment.

 #### 👥 Authors